NipuniDuminda/Internship-Finder/README.md

 This project is an Online Job Portal built using Python Django framework.
 It facilitates job seekers to connect with companies by providing a platform where applicants can search for available jobs and apply according to their skill set.
 Similarly, companies can post job openings and review applicants' resumes to select suitable candidates.

+Our platform also includes features for seamless communication between job seekers and companies, facilitating interviews and correspondence throughout the hiring process.
+Additionally, robust analytics tools provide valuable insights for both job seekers and companies, aiding in decision-making and optimizing recruitment strategies.

 ## 💫Features
 ### Registration and Profile Creation:
 Students and companies can register by providing basic information and create detailed profiles.